pmirau/react-library-template/README.md

 |-- host/    <- provides a react server for live-testing the library
 |-- src/     <- recommended libary structure
     |-- __example__/    -> provide example components, which can be used during development
-        |-- index.js    -> always use index.js files as interfaces for the library consumer
+        |-- index.ts    -> always use index.ts files as interfaces for the library consumer
     |-- __tests__/
     |-- .../
-    |-- index.js        -> library interface
+    |-- index.ts        -> library interface
 |-- dist/
 |-- ...
 ```

 To sum up, there should be two possible entrypoints for the library consumer:
-1. All modules used in production should only be accessible via `src/index.js`
+1. All modules used in production should only be accessible via `src/index.ts`
-2. In some cases example-components for showcasing can be accessible via `src/__example__/index.js`
+2. In some cases example-components for showcasing can be accessible via `src/__example__/index.ts`
    (Though they are initially intended for usage during library development/showcasing)

 ## Usage